 Only registered shareholders or duly appointed proxyholders are permitted to vote at the Meeting.
-Common Shares represented by a properly executed proxy will be voted or be withheld from voting on each matter referred to in the Notice of 2024 Annual Meeting of Shareholders (the "Notice of Meeting") in accordance with the instructions of the shareholder on any ballot that may be called for and if the shareholder specifies a choice with respect to any matter to be acted upon, the Common Shares will be voted accordingly.
+Common Shares represented by a properly executed proxy will be voted or be withheld from voting on each matter referred to in the Notice of Internet Availability of Proxy Materials in accordance with the instructions of the shareholder on any ballot that may be called for.
+If the shareholder specifies a choice with respect to any matter to be acted upon, the Common Shares will be voted accordingly.

-If a shareholder does not specify a choice and the shareholder has appointed one of the Management Proxyholders as proxyholder, the Management Proxyholder will vote in favor of the matters specified in the Notice of Meeting and in favor of all other matters proposed by management at the Meeting.
+If a shareholder does not specify a choice and the shareholder has appointed one of the Management Proxyholders as proxyholder, the Management Proxyholder will vote in favor of the matters specified in the Notice of Internet Availability of Proxy Materials and in favor of all other matters proposed by management at the Meeting.